101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 With the following types of changes:

-- `Added` for new features.
+1. `Security` in case of vulnerabilities.
-- `Changed` for changes in existing functionality.
+2. `Removed` for now removed features.
-- `Deprecated` for soon-to-be removed features.
+3. `Deprecated` for soon-to-be removed features.
-- `Removed` for now removed features.
+4. `Added` for new features.
-- `Fixed` for any bugfixes.
+5. `Changed` for changes in existing functionality.
-- `Security` in case of vulnerabilities.
+6. `Fixed` for any bugfixes.

 Keeping an `Unreleased` section at the top to track upcoming changes is preferable for maintaining the `CHANGELOG` file.